Norway Says Will Close Border To Russia Tourists - UrduPoint

 -

-Pakistani Hujjaj’s “Advanced Caravans” get high-tech escort from Madinah to Makkah1 hour ago
+Pakistani Hujjaj’s “Advanced Caravans” get high-tech escort from Madinah to Makkah2 hours ago

 -